Orphanet/API_Orphadata/README.md

 ```

 `swagger_built.yaml` is the final yaml file used to feed the api instance in the flask function factory (`create_app()` in `API_Orphadata/api/__init__.py`).

+### Use cases

+#### Add a new operation
+1. add its specification in `swagger_built.yaml` without specifying the description schema of the response
+2. add the URL of the new operation and the path to its yaml schema response in the `REQ` list
+3. add its specification in `_swagger_template.yaml` with the $ref link pointing to the path of the yaml description schema of the response
+4. build the swagger file: `swagger-cli bundle _swagger_template.yaml -t yaml -o swagger_built.yaml`

+#### Remove an existing operation
+1. remove or comment the operation related specification in `_swagger_template.yaml`
+2. build the swagger file: `swagger-cli bundle _swagger_template.yaml -t yaml -o swagger_built.yaml`

+#### Modify an existing operation

+Two different cases:
+- the modification concerns the response content of the operation
+* the modification concerns